keiya01/react-performance-testing/README.md

 ### perf

 `perf` method observe your component.
 So you can get `renderCount` to count number of re-render.
-**Note**: If you want to measure render time, please just wait.
-This feature is coming soon.

 ```js
 const { renderCount, renderTime } = perf(React);